National Work From Home Day

 Some Quick Facts About Working From Home

-Since we know that some people checking out National Work From Home Day are simply interested in learning some new facts about working from home, we thought that we’d compile some for all of our readers.
+Since we know that some people checking out National Work From Home Day are simply interested in learning some new facts about working from home, we thought we’d compile some for all of our readers.
 Let’s take a few moments to check out the following facts about working from home before we move on with our article.

 - The average remote worker earns approximately $60,000 per year.